 In connection with the services provided to the Corporation by SCLP under the MSA (as described below under "Management Contracts - MSA"), SCLP supplies the services of persons to serve as President and CEO and CFO of the Corporation.
-SCLP also supplies the services of persons to serve as CIO, General Counsel, Corporate Secretary, and Managing Directors (an officer title) of the Corporation (collectively, the President and CEO, CFO, CIO, General Counsel, Corporate Secretary, and Managing Directors, the "SCLP Executives").
+SCLP also supplies the services of persons to serve as CIO, Associate General Counsel and Corporate Secretary, and Managing Directors (an officer title) and, until January 17, 2019, General Counsel of the Corporation (collectively, the President and CEO, CFO, CIO, Associate General Counsel and Corporate Secretary, Managing Directors and General Counsel, the "SCLP Executives").

 Management Services Fees paid under the MSA are designed to pay SCLP for the management of the Corporation.
-The President and CEO and Managing Directors (except the General Counsel, who is also a Managing Director) are employed by SII and the Corporation, the CIO is employed by Sprott U.S., the General Counsel and Corporate Secretary are employed by SII and the CFO is an independent contractor of SCLP and the Corporation.
+The President and CEO and Managing Directors (except the General Counsel, who is also a Managing Director) are employed by SII and the Corporation, the CIO is employed by Sprott U.S., the Associate General Counsel and Corporate Secretary and the General Counsel are employed by SII and the CFO is an independent contractor of SCLP and the Corporation.
 The compensation paid by the Corporation to the SCLP Executives is and will be determined by SCLP in consultation with the Compensation Committee.